Ransom County, North Dakota: Politics

-Ransom County is a swing county in presidential elections, having voted for both parties an equal number of times since 1980.
+Ransom County is a swing county in presidential elections, having voted for both parties an equal number of times between 1976 and 2020.
 It voted for the Democrat in the 2000 and 2012 gubernatorial elections, and for the Republican in 2004, 2008, and 2016.
+It is also a bellwether county at the presidential level, having voted for the winner in every presidential election between the 1964 and 1984 and again from 1992 to 2016.
+The county broke its bellwether streak in 1988 and 2020, voting for the Democratic nominee Michael Dukakis in 1988 and Republican nominee Donald Trump in 2020, who both would lose the general election.

 Ransom County is one of the most Democratic counties in North Dakota.
 In the 2018 election for U.S. Senate, it gave Heidi Heitkamp her 4th-highest total (60.6%), behind only Sioux, Rolette, and Benson counties.